-Several recent studies speak to the prevalence of dialects in emotional expressions (e.g., Cordaro et al., 2018; Elfenbein et al., 2007; Laukka et al., 2016).
+Several recent studies speak to the prevalence of dialects in emotional expressions (e.g., Cordaro et al. 2018; Elfenbein et al. 2007; Laukka et al. 2016).
 In these studies, people from different cultures were given a definition of different emotions or a situation likely to produce the emotion, and then asked to express the emotion with any behavior that feels natural.
 These patterns of expression were then carefully analyzed for their specific facial, bodily, or vocal behaviors, identifying what is universal and how prevalent culturally specific dialects are.
 A first generalization of the results is just how pervasive emotion dialects are.
-For example, in one study that looked at expressions of 22 emotions, every emotion was found to have a dialect specific to the culture, and about 25% of an individual's expressive behavior across emotions was based on dialect, while around 50% of an individual's expressive behavior adhered to the universal prototype (Cordaro et al., 2018).
-Second, dialects appear to be more likely to emerge for emotions that are more directly involved in social interactions, such as anger, happiness, or shame - compared to emotions that are less directly or frequently involved in social interactions, such as disgust or fear (Elfenbein et al., 2007).
+For example, in one study that looked at expressions of 22 emotions, every emotion was found to have a dialect specific to the culture, and about 25% of an individual's expressive behavior adhered to the universal prototype (Cordaro et al. 2018).
+Second, dialects appear to be more likely to emerge for emotions that are more directly involved in social interactions, such as anger, happiness, or shame-compared to emotions that are less directly or frequently involved in social interactions, such as disgust or fear (Elfenbein et al. 2007).